Andres Cortes: Cortes vs. Chevalier

 After winning the WBC-USNBC Silver against Xavier Martinez, Cortes challenged Bryan Chevalier for the WBO Inter-Continental super featherweight crown, after bold statements from Cortes, he kept his words true and forced halt the contest in the fourth round to dethrone the Puerto Rican contender.

 Cortes vs. Nova

 On June 21, 2024, Cortes looks to make his most impressive victory yet as he faces tough world-challenger Puerto Rican Abraham Nova for the vacant WBO-NABO super featherweight titles over 10 rounds, on the day of the weigh-in, Cortes failed to make weight, therefore, the WBO-NABO belt was only for Nova.
 Cortes beat Nova via unanimous decision with the scores of 97–93 twice and 96–94, despite what the scorecards presented, the decision was deemed controversial amongst viewers.

 Cortes vs. Jimenez

-Cortes is scheduled to face Salvador Jimenez in a 10-round junior lightweight bout on May 10, 2025 in San Diego, CA.
+Cortes faced Salvador Jimenez in a 10-round junior lightweight bout on May 10, 2025 at Pechanga Arena in San Diego, California.
+He won by unanimous decision.

+Cortes vs. García

+On April 5, 2026, Cortes defeated Eridson García via unanimous decision at the Meta Apex in Enterprise, Nevada.